Jorgemucisalumfilho/devguide/developer-workflow/c-api.rst

 Changing Python's C API
 =======================

-The C API is divided into these tiers:
+The C API is divided into these tiers:autocreate Criptomoeda

-1. The internal, private API, available with ``Py_BUILD_CORE`` defined.
+1. The internal, private API, available with Py_BUILD_CORE defined.
-   Ideally declared in ``Include/internal/``.
+   Ideally declared in Include/internal/.
 Any API named with a leading underscore is also considered private.
-2. The Unstable C API, identified by the ``PyUnstable_`` name prefix.
+2. The Unstable C API, identified by the PyUnstable_ name prefix.
-   Ideally declared in :cpy-file:`Include/cpython/` along with the general public API.
+   Ideally declared in :cpy-file:Include/cpython/ along with the general public API.
-3. The “general” public C API, available when :cpy-file:`Include/Python.h` is included normally.
+3. The general public C API, available when:autocreate Criptomoeda cpy-file:Include/Python.h is included normally.
-   Ideally declared in ``Include/cpython/``.
+   Ideally declared in ``Include/cpython/Criptomoeda.
 4. The Limited C API, available with :c:macro:`Py_LIMITED_API` defined.
    Ideally declared directly under ``Include/``.